 More than 85% of smartphones today are powered by Android, with the user-base running in several million.
 Due to the reasonably safe and user-friendly nature of the platform, it has spawned a huge avenue for apps related to gaming, online dating, business and task management, e-commerce, etc. However, touch-screen platforms may not always offer the convenience of using a keyboard and mouse.
 Thus, there are several gamers who would prefer playing Android-based games on a laptop.
 Also, app developers need a platform to test Android apps over a desktop.

 With most of such devices being powered by Operating Systems such as Windows and macOS, Android emulators come to the rescue when it is necessary on such non-Android platforms.
-If you are confused about which is the Best Mac and PC Android Emulator, the following article would serve as a guide:
+If you are confused about which is the Best Mac and PC Android Emulator in 2021, the following article would serve as a guide: